rockettheme/docs/Docs/joomla/templates/voxel/demo_module_3.md

 :   1. **RokSprocket** [18%, 68%, se]

 We used a **RokSprocket** module with the **Lists** layout to make up this area of the front page.
 It is placed in the **slideinset** position in order to fit within the primary RokSprocket module located in the **showcase-a** position.
-You'll find the settings used in our demo below.
+You will find the settings used in our demo below.

 ### Details
 ![][demo2]